HackBulgaria/Programming101/week5/zoo_problem.md

 * Sadly, animals can die in the zoo :/
 * The animals reproduce half an year (6 months) after their gestation period is over.

-## How an animal is born:
+## How an animal is born

-If a male and a female of the same species are present, after gestation period a new animal is born.
+* If a male and a female of the same species are present, after gestation period a new animal is born.
-After an animal is born, after 6 months the female is ready to reproduce again.
-There's only one baby animal which gender is 50/50 chance to be male or female.
+* After an animal is born, after 6 months the female is ready to reproduce again.
+* There's only one baby animal __which gender is 50/50 chance__ to be male or female.

 ## Costs of accomodating an animal